rebcabin/rebcabin.github.io/AlgImperSem007.md

 +++

-An older algebraic technique, [Denotational Semantics, was defined for R5RS](https://schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-10.html)
+TODO: An older algebraic technique, [Denotational Semantics, was defined for R5RS](https://schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-10.html).
+It focused on the non-imperative aspects of scheme.
+This reconstruction has not yet been compared to that one.

 +++

-We follow the paper more-or-less directly, with reference to [SICP](https://sarabander.github.io/sicp/).
+We follow Steele's paper more-or-less directly, with reference to [SICP](https://sarabander.github.io/sicp/).

 +++